Saver05/cf_ai_trip_planner/README.md

 > What it can not do:
 > - Once generated itinerary cannot be edited or deleted
 > - The AI will hallucinate random facts about you, the more context you give it in the questions you ask the more accurate it will be
-> - Do not put anything sensitive in here, this was a project for fun and learning not for production use and all chats will be saved.
+> - DO NOT put anything sensitive in here, this was a project for fun and learning not for production use and all chats will be saved.

 ## How to use